Convolutions of sets with bounded VC-dimension are uniformly continuous: Conclusion

 \subsection{Other notions of dimension}

-Most of the results of this paper would be valid under more general assumptions than VC-dimension being small; one could for example look at primal shatter dimension, geometric notions, or Rademacher complexity.
+Most of the results of this paper would be valid under assumptions more general than VC-dimension being small, such as low primal shatter dimension, low metric entropy, or low Rademacher complexity.
+Indeed, versions of Theorem \ref{thm:uniformEmp} hold with such assumptions in place of bounded VC-dimension, and this was the only place VC-dimension was used in the proofs of the main results (prior to Section \ref{section:aftermath}).
 VC-dimension seems to be the most widely studied notion, however, so we have chosen to phrase the results in terms of this.
-Furthermore, it would be natural to consider functions more general than the indicators $1_B$ in the continuity results; we have not aimed for the most general statements.
+In a similar vein, it would also be natural to consider functions more general than indicator functions in the continuity results, using the flexibility of these more general assumptions.